benjystanton/benjystanton.github.io/_posts/2013-11-17-why-i-like-to-use-smart-quotes.md

 <!--more-->

-> Don’t use dumb quotes for quotations or apostrophes—the nerds will revolt.
+> Don’t use dumb quotes for quotations or apostrophes — the nerds will revolt.
-> <footer>Jessica Hische</footer>
+<br>— Jessica Hische

 I’ve recently started forcing myself to type smart quotes wherever possible (yes, even when texting my Mum).